kyra-ohare/car-migo/README.md

 ```

 This will spin up three containers: flyway, postgres and pgadmin.
-To interact with the database, go to `localhost:8000` from your browser and enter:
+To interact with the database, go to `localhost:8000` from your browser to open the pgAdmin 4 UI and enter:
 - Email = `admin@car-migo.com`
 - Password = `password`